New York’s personal injury law firmClick For Your Free Consulation

 Slips and trips are accidents that can result in some of the most common job site injuries.
-Whether caused by spills on the floor or uneven walkways, a slip or trip can produce sprained ankles, and a resulting fall may even cause injuries to your wrists, arms, legs, back, or head.
+Whether caused by spills on the floor or uneven walkways, a slip or fall can produce sprained ankles, and a resulting fall may even cause injuries to your wrists, arms, legs, back, or head.

 Your job does not have to be physically demanding for you to be at risk of muscle strain or overexertion.
 Lifting a box of paper improperly or carrying a stack of files that is too heavy can strain the muscles of your arms, legs, and back.
 While painful, most strains will resolve on their own with time and rest.

 As of July 2022, the New York Police Department reported over 8,500 motor vehicle collisions in the city.
 Workers like delivery drivers and couriers, as well as those who must commute from one job site to another, comprise an untold number of these crashes.

 Motor vehicle wrecks can lead to a wide range of injuries, from minor scratches to traumatic brain injuries.

 Many jobs require the use of tools, machines, and equipment.
 These should be used only by trained individuals and in accordance with safety protocols.
 A garbage compactor, for example, can easily crush bones if a body part becomes caught in it.
 A tool dropped from scaffolding can hit your head and lead to a concussion.

 Construction sites and chemical plants are obvious places where toxic substances, acids, or chemicals can be found.
 But dangerous liquids, solids, and gasses can be present everywhere.